lovesegfault/nix-bench/README.md

 ## Overview

-nix-bench provides two cache-busting strategies for benchmarking:
+nix-bench provides three cache-busting strategies for benchmarking:

 - **Shallow**: Only the target package is rebuilt; dependencies use the cache
 - **Deep**: The target AND all its dependencies are rebuilt
+- **Mixed**: Combines shallow and deep variants in a single package

 Fixed-output derivations (fetchurl, fetchFromGitHub, etc.) are content-addressed and always use the cache - only actual builds are affected.